k247tEK/archVM-Hyper-V/README.md

 $ sudo pacman -R xfce4-screensaver
 ```

-thats one less thing to start.. assigned only 2GB of RAM to this VM..<br>
+thats one less thing to start.. assigned only 2GB of RAM to this VM..

 ### [Clipman - clipboard Manager](#clipman)<br>